 The Total Debt Servicing Ratio (TDSR) framework was introduced on 28 June 2013 to prevent home buyers from borrowing too much to finance the purchase of a property.
-Under the framework, home buyers can only borrow to up 60%of their gross monthly income.
+Under the framework, home buyers can only borrow to up 55% (revised on 16 Dec 2021) of their gross monthly income.
 The limit includes all outstanding debts you may have, like car loans, personal loans and credit card balances.

 • Loan-to-Value (LTV) Ratio

-For your first home purchase, you are eligible to borrow up to 75% of the property value if you’re taking up a bank loan.
-For your second property, your loan-to-value (LTV) ratio drops to 45% for loan tenures up to 30 years.
+For your first housing loan, you are eligible to borrow up to 75% of the property value if you’re taking up a bank loan or 55% if the loan tenure is more than 30 years or extends past age 65.
+For your second housing loan, your loan-to-value (LTV) ratio drops to 45% for loan tenures up to 30 years.
 If the loan tenure goes beyond 25 years or your 65th birthday, your LTV drops to 30%.

-As you can see, buying a second property would need significantly more cash.
+As you can see, buying a second property while still paying for the mortgage of your first home would need significantly more cash.
 Based on a property valuation of S$1 million, you will likely need:

 - S$250,000 for cash down payment